sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 25 PM" src="https://github.com/user-attachments/assets/9c603d5f-0cc5-4fd0-9095-39026ba1c9f4">

 #### Key Insights
-- From the output, the correlation heatmap shows that the streams attribute has a weak correlation with all the musical attributes.
-For instance, bpm has a correlation of -0.0020, and danceability_% has a -0.1045 correlation with streams, suggesting that these musical features have little to no impact on the number of streams.
-Among the musical attributes, danceability_% and energy_% have a slightly stronger positive correlation (0.1981), indicating a modest relationship between these two attributes.
-On the other hand, valence_% and acousticness_% show a weak negative correlation (-0.0819), suggesting a minor inverse relationship between these characteristics.
+- The correlation heatmap shows weak correlations between streams and musical attributes.
+For example, bpm has a correlation of -0.0020, and danceability has a correlation of -0.1045 with streams, suggesting minimal influence on stream counts.
+However, danceability and energy exhibit a modest positive correlation (0.1981), and valence and acousticness show a slight negative correlation (-0.0819).

 ### 🌐 Platform Popularity
    - **Platform Comparison:** Compare track counts in **Spotify Playlists, Deezer Playlists**, and **Apple Playlists**.
 Which platform favors the most popular tracks?

 #### About the Code
-- This code compares the number of tracks present in different platforms: Spotify Playlists, Spotify Charts, Apple Playlists, Apple Charts, Deezer Playlists, Deezer Charts, and Shazam Charts.
-By summing the track counts in each platform, the code generates a bar plot to visually compare the number of tracks across the platforms.
-The plot provides a clear view of which platform hosts the most tracks and helps identify where the most popular tracks are likely favored.
+- This code compares the number of tracks available on various platforms (Spotify Playlists, Spotify Charts, Apple Playlists, Apple Charts, Deezer Playlists, Deezer Charts, and Shazam Charts).
+The code sums the track counts for each platform and generates a bar plot to visually compare them, helping to identify where the most popular tracks are featured.

 ``` python
 # Create a dictionary to store the sum of track counts for each platform category